More about: MET Museum in New York: Tickets and Tours

 How to get tickets for the MET Museum at the box office

-Don't forget that the MET Museum does not currently allow box office purchases, so all visitors must make an online reservation before arriving at the institution.
-Hurry because they sell out easily!
+Don't forget that the MET Museum does not currently allow purchases at the box office.
+All visitors must make an online reservation for the guided tour before arriving at the institution.
+Hurry, because they sell out quickly!

 - Children under 12: free admission